We're an affiliate

 8 Circumstances That Can Make a Dog House Cruel

-A dog house is often seen as a necessity for pet owners, providing a safe haven for their dogs to sleep, rest, and take shelter from inclement weather.
+A dog house is often seen as a necessity for pet owners, with benefits such as providing a safe haven for their dogs to sleep, rest, and take shelter from inclement weather.

 However, there are situations in which a dog house can become cruel, making them more of a prison than a refuge.
 Here are some of them:

 1. Tying up your dog in their house is cruel to them.
 This exposes them to physical pain and injuries when trying to free themselves.

 It also digs into the dog’s mental health because they get the feeling of isolation and restriction.
 The best way to keep your furry friend secure while in the open is to fence the area.

 2. Keeping too many dogs in a single dog house is dangerous for them.
 Dogs are pack animals and they practice hierarchy in their structure.

 Your most senior dog will certainly not be willing to share space with others and this could lead to battles.

 3. A very small dog house will restrict your dog’s movement and prevent them from freely moving/stretching within and lying down comfortably.

 4. Leaving your dog lonely for too long in their house can be dangerous for them.
 This will subject them to separation anxiety.